alexbock/open-optical-designer/readme.md

 follow a standard such as considering units equivalent to millimeters.
 Inputs and outputs that require specific units (such as the design center wavelength in micrometers) are labeled appropriately.

+### Saving and Loading Files

+The "Save JSON File" button will download the current lens design as a JSON file.
+Depending on your browser settings, this may prompt for a location and name to save the file or immediately save the file in your downloads directory with the default name (lens-design.json).
+The "Load JSON File" button can be used to load a lens design that was previously saved to a local file.
+JSON project files contain both the lens design and the environment settings.

 ### Importing ".len" Files